SVFormer: Semi-supervised Video Transformer for Action Recognition: Introduction

 \section{Introduction}

-With the development of the Internet, videos gradually replace images and texts and grow at at an exponential rate.
+Videos have gradually replaced images and texts on Internet and grown at an exponential rate.
 On video websites such as YouTube, millions of new videos are uploaded every day.
-Supervised video understanding works \cite{slowfast,x3d,timesformer,videoswin} have achieved great successes.
-They rely on large-scale mannual annotations, yet labeling so many videos is time-consuming and labor-intensive.
-How to make use of unlabeled videos that are readily available for better video understanding is of great importance.
+Supervised video understanding works \cite{slowfast,x3d,timesformer,videoswin, coarse2fine,videosum, zhu2020actbert} have achieved great successes.
+They rely on large-scale manual annotations, yet labeling so many videos is time-consuming and labor-intensive.
+How to make use of unlabeled videos that are readily available for better video understanding is of great importance~\cite{videossl,shi2020weakly,shi2021temporal}.

 In this spirit, semi-supervised action recognition \cite{videossl,tcl,ltg} explores how to enhance the performance of deep learning models using large-scale unlabeled data.
 This is generally done with labeled data to pretrain the networks~\cite{ltg,cmpl}, and then leveraging the pretrained models to generate pseudo labels for unlabeled data, a process known as pseudo labeling.
 The obtained pseudo labels are further used to refine the pretrained models.
 In order to improve the quality of pseudo labeling, previous methods \cite{ltg,mvpl} use additional modalities such as optical flow \cite{opticalflow} and temporal gradient \cite{tsn}, or introduce auxiliary networks \cite{cmpl} to supervise unlabeled data.
 Though these methods present promising results, they typically require additional training or inference cost, preventing them from scaling up.